Proxy Server: Definition and Use

 Disadvantages

 If you need to quickly inspect a free pool before buying, start with the free proxy page.
-If you need filtering by country, type and anonymity, go directly to the main catalog.
+If you need filtering by country, type and anonymity, go directly to the main list.

 Cascading Proxy and BackConnect Proxy